Benyamain/trapdoor-extended/README.md

 # Detecting and Preventing Adversarial Attacks Using Trapdoor Architecture :door:
-### ABOUT
+### About

 This repository contains code implementation of the paper "[Gotta Catch’Em All: Using Honeypots to Catch Adversarial Attacks on Neural Networks](https://www.shawnshan.com/files/publication/trapdoor.pdf)", at *ACM CCS 2020*.
 The slides are [here](https://www.shawnshan.com/files/publication/trapdoor-ccs-clean.pdf).
 Trapdoor is a defense against adversarial attack developed by researchers at [SANDLab](https://sandlab.cs.uchicago.edu/), University of Chicago.

 ### Note
-The code base currently only support MNIST and CIFAR10 dataset and six different attacks: CW, BIM, FGSM, MIM, MadryEtAl, L-BFGS.
+The codebase currently only support MNIST and CIFAR-10 dataset and six different attacks: CW, BIM, FGSM, MIM, MadryEtAl, L-BFGS.

-### DEPENDENCIES
+### Dependencies

-Our code is implemented and tested on Keras with TensorFlow backend.
-Following packages are used by our code.
+The code is implemented and tested on Keras with TensorFlow backend.
+Following packages are used by the code.

 - `keras==2.3.1`
 - `numpy==1.16.4`
 - `tensorflow==1.14.0`
 - `cleverhans==2.1.0`

-Our code is tested on `Python 3.6.8`
+The code is tested on `Python 3.6.8`

 All the required packages to make this compatible with the architecture can be found in `requirements.txt`

-### How to train a trapdoored model
+### How to Train a Trapdoored Model

 There is a pretrained CIFAR trapdoored model in ./model and the trapdoors injected are in ./results